ptcampos/unique-cache/README.md

 ## How to Use

 ```
-  import * as UnityMemoryCache from 'unique-team-cache';
+  import * as UniqueMemoryCache from 'unique-team-cache';

-  const unityMemoryCache = new UnityMemoryCache();
+  const uniqueMemoryCache = new UniqueMemoryCache();

-  unityMemoryCache.cacheGetOrQueryAndSet(
+  uniqueMemoryCache.cacheGetOrQueryAndSet(
     'MY_KEY',
     MONGOOSE_MODEL, // model reference
     'find',